 Album: Wiener Process

-In 2010, Rothkamm was diagnosed with Tinnitus, so he started to research a source of medication by sound treatment that would either mask or eliminate the high frequencies he is subjected to on a daily basis; unfortunately for the rest of his life.
+There’s method behind the apparent madness, of course: in 2010, Frank was diagnosed with tinnitus, which greatly disturbed his sleep.
+So he started to research a sound treatment that would mask or eliminate the high frequencies he was doomed to hear for the rest of his life.

 The story goes that after 4 years of experimentation Frank failed to find a cure for tinnitus, but discovered what he proposes as the “scientific method of psychostochastics” and a new conception of music: music that has no time.
 Statistically designed - so that listeners will not remember what was heard a few minutes ago and what they hear will be different upon each encounter - they enter into what he postulates as a “zone where there is no beginning nor end, no linear development but the laws of quantum mechanics”.
 To gain a new understanding of our perception of sound, time and uncertainty, he calls this the Wiener Process; as a nod to the mathematician and philosopher Norbert Wiener.

 The press release explains that ‘seeded from a single algorithm, the Wiener Process unfolds in 24 distinct 1 hour “zones” or pieces.
 Each is nothing but a drawn-out instant of time, an ultra magnified moment of Planck time.’
 Not to be confused with the fad from a couple of years ago where people would lie flat in incongruous places, Planck time truly does seem to be a law unto itself, and Rothkamm’s strange and ambitous project certainly demands a different approach to listening.